vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 #=> create  source/2015-11-22-my-wonderful-second-article.html.markdown
 ```

-This creates a new markdown article under source.
-Not optimal yet storage wise but we’ll get there.
+This creates a new markdown article under **/source**.
+Not optimal storage-wise but we’ll get there.
 Fire up your server to see your first example blog article:

 **Shell**